Best Snowboards For Carving 2022/23

 When you lean the board on its edge at high speed you are putting a lot of force through the board.
 If it can’t handle this, then the snowboard will start to skip out on its edge, putting the board into a skid and losing the carve.
 For this reason, you want a board that is stiff and strong enough to handle the pressure of your turns.
 A carve board needs to be stiff both along its length and torsionally.
 A board that is stiff along its length will have lots of pop and energy out of the turn, torsional rigidity will help prevent the board from buckling and keep the edge fully engaged with the snow throughout the turn.

-Most brands rate the stiffness of their board on a scale from 1 to 10, you want to only consider boards with a 7+ rating.
+Most brands rate the stiffness of their boards on a scale from 1 to 10, you want to only consider boards with a 7+ rating.
 This can also vary a lot between brands, so if the brand makes mostly freestyle boards then maybe push it up to an 8 or 9 rating.

 Another variable is the flex pattern along the length of the board, many pure carve boards have a directional flex meaning that the board is slightly stiffer in the tail.
 This helps give extra grip through the bottom of the turn and some extra pop when transitioning between turns.